 Our primary marketing methods include: service demonstrations; face-to-face networking; web-based marketing; direct marketing; communication via our corporate website and news services; participation in trade show and industry events; Company-sponsored events; print advertising in trade magazines and other business publications; client referrals; and CoStar AdvisorTM, LoopNewsTM and other company newsletters distributed via email to our clients and prospects.
+In 2017, we integrated the CoStar and LoopNet databases in order to enhance CoStar information services as information tools and LoopNet marketplace services as marketing tools.
+This integration provides clients the ability to enter listings into a new Listing Manager, and to subsequently update their listings in CoStar and LoopNet simultaneously.
+To generate awareness of the integration, we provided video tutorials and hosted numerous webinars, in addition to web-based marketing and direct marketing efforts.

-In 2015, we launched the current Apartments.com and ApartmentFinder.com websites, each of which has a cleaner look, information about actual rental availabilities, rents and other fees, and better search functionality.
-To generate brand awareness and site traffic for Apartments.com after launch, we utilized a marketing campaign featuring television and radio advertising, online/digital advertising, social media and out-of-home ads and reinforced that advertising with Search Engine Marketing.
-We also support Apartment Finder through Search Engine Marketing.
-In early 2016, we ran a Super Bowl ad to continue to generate brand awareness and site traffic for Apartmentos and will continue to work to determine the optimal level of marketing investment for our services for future periods.
+In 2017, we expanded the Apartments.com network with the launch of Apartamentos.com and acquisition of WestsideRentals.com.
+In February 2018, we further expanded the Apartments.com network with the acquisition of ForRent.com.
+To generate brand awareness and site traffic for the Apartments.com network, we utilize a multi-channel marketing campaign featuring television and radio ads, online and digital advertising impressions, social media, public relations, out-of-home and paid search marketing, all of which are reinforced with Search Engine Marketing efforts.
+We plan to continue to utilize these marketing methods and will continue to work to determine the optimal level of marketing investment for our services for future periods.